blualg/m-ovito/doc/manual/reference/app_settings/viewport_settings.rst

 Transparency rendering method
   This option affects the rendering of semi-transparent objects when they occlude other objects or overlap with each other.
-Both available rendering methods represent different approximations of how a true rendition of semi-transparent objects would look like - which is not achievable in real-time visualization using OpenGL/Vulkan.
+Both available rendering methods represent different approximations of how a true rendition of semi-transparent objects would look like - which is not achievable in real-time visualization using OpenGL.

   Back-to-front ordered rendering (default) gives correct results if there is only one kind of semi-transparent object in the scene, e.g. just particles, but likely fails to render a mixture of different semi-transparent objects correctly, e.g. semi-transparent particles combined with